-Is rubber plantation profitable in Ghana Project Report
+Income from rubber plantation per acre in Ghana

 Is rubber tree farming profitable in Ghana

 One can start rubber tree cultivation on 1 acre with 500 plants.
-Rubber tree gets ready for harvesting after 6 to 7 years.
+The tree gets ready for harvesting after 6 to 7 years.
+When rubber from 1 tree per day comes better the profit becomes better.

 Rubber tree plantation in Ghana